Medical Malpractice Lawyers

 Unfortunately, there are many examples of wrongful death that may result from medical malpractice.
 Among these are the following:

-- Nursing home abuse or negligence by healthcare providers
+- Nursing home abuse or negligence by healthcare providers; and

-If you or your family has experienced medical malpractice or wrongful death, the highly experienced attorneys at our firm will help you strive for justice.
+If you or your family have experienced medical malpractice or wrongful death, the highly experienced attorneys at our firm will help you strive for justice.

 Medical Malpractice Damages

 Damages resulting from wrongful death may include funeral expenses; loss of financial support; pain and suffering; and loss of companionship, comfort, and love.
 We at KG Injury Law are intimately aware of these painful consequences.
 For that reason, our medical injury lawyers take the time to focus on client relationships as a foundation for a solid case.
 We invest in experts, and our persistence shows in the positive outcomes we provide for families and individuals dealing with the consequences of an injury, accident, or death.

 It is important to note that there are some limitations concerning wrongful death cases.
 Depending on the state you are living in, a statute of limitations may exist that could prevent any legal action two years beyond the date of the death.
 Once this period has passed, it may not be possible to take any legal action.
 Still, we will explore all paths for you and discuss your options.